 IDAVic has been formed from a group of like minded Victorians who want to see the quality of the night sky retained for future generations.

 Australian night skies are still some of the darkest on the planet.
 IDAVic aims to provide information, and support to any person, organisation or business that shares our aims.

-President Dr Russell Cockman is a retired industrial chemist who continues to share his passion for science by lecturing chemistry at RMIT University, Melbourne and as Observatory Guide at Melbourne Observatory.
+Immediate Past President.
+Dr Russell Cockman is a retired industrial chemist who continues to share his passion for science by lecturing chemistry at RMIT University, Melbourne and as Observatory Guide at Melbourne Observatory.
 He continues to enjoy a long-time interest in astronomy as an avid observer and photographer of all things astronomical and being President of IDAVictoria since 2017, he believes that starry night skies can be returned by design and implementation of appropriate outdoor lighting that minimises intrusion of artificial light into the night.
 Russell enjoys nothing better than standing under the stars in dark skies and marvelling at the Universe above.

 Associate Professor Margaret Grose- University of Melbourne.
 Margaret is an ecologist and landscape architect who teaches design and ecology for designers in the Faculty of Architecture, Building and Planning at the University of Melbourne.
 She teaches the health and ecological impacts of artificial night lighting to design and planning students, has published for the built environment about public lighting, and is interested in improvements to streetlighting in suburbs.

 The mission of the International Dark-Sky Association Victoria (IDAVic) is to preserve and protect the nighttime environment and our heritage of dark skies through environmentally responsible outdoor lighting.

 The IDA Victoria, through its policies and efforts, seeks to:

 1. Improve the nighttime environment by reducing light pollution through better lighting practices that provide:

 • Superb nighttime ambience and quality of life